General information

 Buoyant Winter in Vorarlberg

 Vorarlberg is one of the birthplaces of Alpine skiing, where the art of gliding down the slopes has been cultivated and consistently improved since the beginning of the 20th century.
-Visitors have ample choices when it comes to enjoying Vorarlberg’s winter wonderland – from groomed slopes to ski touring, from freeriding to cross-country skiing, from winter hiking to snow-shoe tours.
+This small region in the west of Austria has brought forth innovations such as heated seats on chairlifts, to name but one.
+Visitors have ample choices when it comes to enjoying Vorarlberg’s winter wonderland – from groomed slopes to ski touring, from freeriding to cross-country skiing, from winter hiking to snowshoe tours.
 And the winter season also has pleasurable experiences in store beside the spectacular landscape – architectural and cultural attractions as well as culinary delights await.

 Ski Destination Vorarlberg – plenty of variety within easy reach